swcarpentry/git-novice/_extras/discuss.md

 ~~~
 {: .output}

-Notice how Git has now figure out that the `krypton.txt` has not
+Notice how Git has now figured out that the `krypton.txt` has not
-disappeared it has simply been renamed.
+disappeared - it has simply been renamed.

 The final step, as before, is to commit our change to the repository: